After months of pleading with Mojang to update caves, dungeons, and the Nether, it went ahead and gave us bees. Yes — bees.

 How to play the Minecraft bee version update

-Bees were added to Java Minecraft in the 1.15 update.
-They’re currently locked to the Java Snapshot 19w34a version.
+Bees were added to Java Minecraft in the 1.15 update and in the 1.14 update to the Bedrock Edition.
 Now, that may sound complicated to some, but it’s actually really easy to hop into the bee update if you’re playing on a PC.

 How to find bees in Minecraft

-Finding bees in Minecraft can be a tad difficult at first, but they’re actually more prominent than you might think, and certainly more common than they seem in the real world right now, sadly.
+Finding bees in Minecraft can be a tad difficult at first, but they’re actually more prominent than you might think.

 Bees are neutral mobs.
 They won’t attack you unless you attack them.
 But they will swarm you if you hurt them, sticking their stingers into you for damage and poisoning you for a little more.
 They’re unlikely to be lethal on their own, but angering an entire swarm is like whacking a zombie pigman — they will hunt you down.

-Bees will stop attacking after the first hit.
-What they will do, however, is die, leaving no loot behind and making you feel pretty cruel in the process.
+Bees will stop attacking after the first hit because, like real bees, they will perish after a single sting, leaving no loot behind and making you feel pretty cruel in the process.
 Bees will also get angry if you knock down a Bee Hive or Bee Nest when they’re inside or around their home, so you’ll need to be careful if you’re haphazardly knocking down trees in a bee biome.